 - Resod the bare spots from chinch bug damage

-Once all the chinch bugs have been removed, sod the patches of grass that were killed.
+Once all the chinch bugs have been removed, sod the killed patches of grass.
 If you’re using a two-application chemical treatment, you can resod immediately after the initial dose of pesticide.

 How to Kill Chinch Bugs in Your Lawn

-If your lawn is currently infested with chinch bugs they can be difficult to get rid of.
-Chinch bugs have the ability to develop resistance to insecticides.
-If that happens the eggs can still hatch and produce another generation that can feed on your grass.
+If your lawn is currently infested with chinch bugs, they can be challenging to get rid of.
+Chinch bugs can develop resistance to insecticides.
+If that happens, the eggs can still hatch and produce another generation to feed on your grass.
 If you have an active infestation, contact a professional.

-If you would like to kill the chinch bugs yourself, you could use a broad-spectrum pesticide.
-When you are buying a pesticide, make sure the label says that it kills chinch bugs.
-It’s important to note that pesticides will kill chinch bugs, but not their eggs.
-Some products will require two separate applications: the first to kill existing bugs and a second, several weeks later, to kill any that hatched from eggs laid before the initial application.
+If you want to kill the chinch bugs yourself, you could use a broad-spectrum pesticide.
+When buying a pesticide, make sure the label says that it kills chinch bugs.
+It’s important to note that pesticides kill chinch bugs, but not their eggs.
+Some products will require two separate applications: the first to kill existing bugs and a second, several weeks later, to kill any hatched from eggs laid before the initial application.